julianahernandez90/Gut-microbiome-and-vascular-ageing/README.md

 To address the cross-sectional association between gut microbiota composition and vascular ageing traits and whether ethnicity and sex modify this association, using data from the HELIUS study.

 # 3. Methods

+Cross-sectional study using baseline information from the ongoing HEalthy Life In an Urban Setting (HELIUS) study collected between 2011 and 2015.
+The methods and cohort profile of the HELIUS study have been published elsewhere.
+Briefly, the HELIUS study is a prospective cohort study among six large ethnic groups living in Amsterdam, the Netherlands.
+The baseline included 24,789 participants (aged 18–70 years), representing Dutch, African Surinamese, South-Asian Surinamese, Ghanaian, Turkish and Moroccan origins.
+For the present study, we will include approximately 3,000 participants with available baseline information on gut microbiota profile, VA markers, as well as demographic and clinical variables of interest.

+Fecal samples were collected and gut microbiome composition was determined using 16S rRNA sequencing.
+Different markers of VA will be considered.
+The Arteriograph system (Tensiomed Kft., Budapest, Hungary) was used to assess aortic pulse wave velocity (AoPWV), augmentation index (AIx), and CBP.
+The pulse pressure amplification (PPA) and reflection magnitude (RM), two novel and promising markers, were determined using the Nexfin™ device (Edwards Lifesciences BMEYE, Amsterdam, The Netherlands).
+Associations between GM composition and each VA marker will be assessed using linear regression models using the R package MaAsLin2, designed to estimate multivariable-adjusted associations between metadata and microbial features.
+When possible, VA markers will be dichotomized using the cut-off points reported in the literature.
+In these cases, we will fit logistic regression models.
+Final models will be adjusted for potential confounders based on the Directed Acyclic Graphs (DAG).

 # 4. Analysis